MaePp2/Pepito-Projects-Portfolio/README.md

 * [Working link](https://tfyo-12e98.web.app/)

 ### WATERVAULT MOBILE APPLICATION PROTOTYPE USING FIGMA
 Water Vault is a project prototype presented as a daily water consumption reminder and tracker.
-With the use of FIGMA in developing the Water Vault application, the group encourages everyone to try the application and have it assist them in maintaining a healthy and hydrated lifestyle.
+With the use of FIGMA in developing the Water Vault application, we encouraged everyone to try the application prototype and have it assist them in maintaining a healthy and hydrated lifestyle.
 * [Figma Link](https://www.figma.com/proto/ny6HpmXt1tDVf5z4tvdRzs/Water-Vault-Prototype?type=design&node-id=89-15&t=K0SPskajq6zhGjBE-1&scaling=scale-down&page-id=0%3A1&starting-point-node-id=65%3A12&show-proto-sidebar=1&mode=design)

 ### WEBMASTERS GUILD MERCHANDISE SYSTEM